How to Feed Your Worms

 - Oiled foods— oil will actually kill your worms, so make sure you avoid

 If you are feeding them food that doesn’t have a lot of moisture, they will also need water.
-One way you can add moisture without adding water is by food processing your food scraps.
-Worms absolutely love to eat food that has been ground up really small, so by processing it, you’re making it easier for them to eat.
+One way you can add moisture without adding water is by processing your food scraps in a food processor.
+Worms love to eat food that has been ground up really small, so by processing it, you’re making it easier for them to eat.
 Add water to your processor or blender to make it easier to grind up, then use a mesh strainer to get rid of most of the liquid.
 There will still be some leftover which we want for the worms.
-They also love moldy food, so if possible, store puréed food in a container and leave it until mold starts to form.
-This does tend to get smelly and can attract fruit flies, so it’s best to prepare their food when it’s almost feeding time.
-Also if you find small, white worms in your farm, those are pot worms, and they are an indication that your farm is too moist.
-Add extra bedding and feed them more brown items like leaf shreds to help combat them.
+They also love moldy food, so, if possible, store puréed food in a container and leave it until mold starts to form.
+This gets smelly and can attract fruit flies, so it’s best to prepare their food when it’s almost time to eat.

 Puréed worm food. |

-So to summarize, most things that grow out of the ground are safe to feed your worms with the exception of citrus fruits.
+To summarize, most things that grow out of the ground are safe to feed your worms (with just a few exceptions).
 A good rule to remember is if you can compost it, you can feed it to your worms!
 Make sure your farms have bedding and grit for the worms to eat, and you want a bit of moisture in there.
 Happy worms will produce thriving populations with lots of growth, so the more baby worms you see, the better!